MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
 [Learn more about admin permissions](/microsoft-365/admin/add-users/about-admin-roles?#:~:text=In%20the%20Microsoft%20365%20admin%20center%2C%20you%20can,Assigned%20admins%20tab%20to%20add%20users%20to%20roles.).

-Admins must acquire a 30-day Dynamics 365 Remote Assist trial license (for up to 25 seats in an organization) through the Microsoft 365 or Microsoft 365 administrator portal.

 1. Log into the [Microsoft 365 or Microsoft 365 administrator portal](https://www.microsoft.com/microsoft-365/business/office-365-administration) using your organization’s admin account.

 1. In the left navigation bar, select **Billing** > **Purchase services**.